FAQs

 Answer:

 In South Africa, we would like everyone to be using the same version of the tool so that we can compare apples with apples and leverage the aggregated data.
 We are recommending that you create your own survey (paper-based or using an online tool such as Survey Monkey) and run it alongside the Greenlight survey when you do your home visits.
 Religious questions are not in line with the philosophy and ethos of the Greenlight intentions (neutral, unbiased, non-judgemental, non-religious) and therefore should not appear in the same survey.
 Additionally, your questions may be very specific to your initiative’s needs and we can see why you would like to collect this data – it is important to you – however, this data will not serve the Greenlight community as a whole and, for the moment, we need to keep them separate until the technology (specifically the reporting and graphing functionality) has been advanced to cater for this kind of request.
-We are planning that in 2022 you will be able to add your own questions with a small survey that sits on top of the Greenlight survey.
+However, we DO have a generic survey template available where you can ask 8-10 simple questions in a separate survey that can be run after a Greenlight survey.
+This is available on our new tech platform.
+Just ask for it.

 Answer: